Stocks subdued by rate hike risks, yen steady

 "The best metaphor is that the Fed is not only driving the economy using a rear view mirror but is now being forced to press the 'rate rise' accelerator just as bond markets are discounting an overtightening."

-Fed funds futures, which were dumped along with stocks after Tuesday's stubbornly hot U.S. inflation reading, imply a 37 per cent chance of a 100 basis point rate hike next week and have the benchmark U.S. interest rate about 4.3 per cent by February.
+Fed funds futures, which were dumped along with stocks after Tuesday's stubbornly hot United States inflation reading, imply a 37 per cent chance of a 100 basis point rate hike next week and have the benchmark US interest rate about 4.3 per cent by February.

 Two-year yields, which track near-term rate expectations, were steady at 3.7860 per cent, up 22 basis points this week for a seventh straight weekly gain.
 The benchmark 10-year yield was at 3.4062 per cent.